 Starch is a stiffening agent that gives cotton shirts a paper-like crispness.
 Some men like this, others don’t.
 If you do like starch, bear in mind that it does impact the life of a shirt.
 Request very light starch to go easier on your shirts, and don’t starch them every time.

 Boxing refers to getting your shirts back folded.
 Neater and easier to carry home, boxing will also leave creases.
 If you go with hangers, as most men do, you’ll want to transfer them to proper wooden hangers for long-term storage, as thin wire hangers are bad for a shirt’s shape.

 Home Washing: Machine Versus Hand

 If you’re willing to trade time for money, your first choice is hand washing versus machine.
 Hand washing is by far the gentlest way to care for your shirts and will prolong their life the longest.
 Use your regular detergent and wash them in the sink or bathtub in cold or lukewarm water.

 For machine washing, use the gentle cycle.
 Remove collar stays if possible, as leaving them in can warp the shape of a shirt’s collar.

 Obviously you’ll want to separate your white dress shirts from your colored ones.
 Bleach can help prevent yellow perspiration stains at the neck and armpits, but it’s a harsh chemical that breaks down fibers and should only be used sparingly.

 Like hand washing, line drying is the safest option for your shirts.
-If you opt to throw your shirts in the dryer, put it on a light setting.
+If you opt to throw your shirts in the dryer, put it on the delicate setting.